Nic-LAmarca/u-of-c-vet-med-app/README.md

 607 final project

 ## Endpoints
+These are the stages that were followed in order to build and test each of the endpoints.

 ### Database
 To complete the endpoint examples for this portion of the project, we decided it would be easiest to quickly create a sample database that would be similar to what will actually be used as an end result.
 We did so in MySQL by creating a new database with a simple SQL command and then used Table Data Import Wizard to populate the database with the data provided by Majid in an excel spreadsheet.